DanielBMarkham/Info-Ops/manuscript/chapter22.md

 ### Did you get it?

-Although there are a lot types of things we can ask questions about (our tagging system covered that), there are really only five types of questions.
-Knowing that allowed us to take a look at the other Scrum processes and talk about their role in Info-Ops so that we can build the right thing without wasting a lot of time and money.
+You learned why there are only five categories of important questions.
+You learned how you can use that to take a look at the other Scrum/Agile meetings.
+You learned why Info-Ops exists outside of processes, rituals, and meetings and how that allows you adapt quicker, building the right thing without spending a lot of unnecessary time and money.
+(Cool quote: "The information about what you're doing isn't anywhere nearly as important as what you're doing about your information.")

 {/blurb}